Zren/plasma-applet-eventcalendar/org.kde.plasma.eventcalendar/ReadMe.md

 ./install
 ```

-To update git pull then run the update script.
+To update, `git pull` then run the update script.
 Please note this script will restart plasmashell (so you don't have to relog)!

 ```
 git pull origin master